I’m sharing how to restain wood without stripping today! I use a simple product, and a simple process, to do this. Read

 Because I’m a lazy crafter. lol

-I just want to get the fun part….painting, making beautiful, etc!
+I just want to get to the fun part….painting, making beautiful, etc!
 And the sanding and stripping are just not fun for me.

 Although…I do love to see that gorgeous bare wood that’s revealed after stripping and sanding.
 Go figure!

 But today we are talking about how to restain without stripping.